Skip to Main Content

 Types of travel credit cards

-No matter your spending habits and rewards preferences, there’s likely a travel credit card that fits.
 Top travel credit cards include flexible rewards cards and those that are co-branded with another program, such as hotel credit cards and airline credit cards.

 Redeeming rewards on an issuer’s online portal

 Your card issuer will typically have a portal on its website that lists redemption options and points values.
 Examples of redemption options include statement credits, travel purchases, gift cards and cash back.
+To redeem your rewards on an issuer’s online portal, simply log in to your account and locate the appropriate rewards or travel section.

 Redeeming rewards by transferring to a travel partner

 Some travel rewards cards let you transfer points or miles to the issuer’s travel partners, which may include frequent flyer programs or hotel loyalty programs.
-This is often how to get the most value out of your travel rewards.
+This is often the way to get the most value out of your travel rewards.

 You can redeem travel rewards by transferring to an eligible travel partner through the issuer’s online portal.
 Transfer times can range from instantly to a few days — so plan ahead.
-Note, once you transfer points or miles from an issuer to a travel partner, you won’t be able to transfer them back to the issuer.
+Once you transfer points or miles from an issuer to a travel partner, you won’t be able to transfer them back to the issuer.

 Other ways to redeem points and miles